The guide.

 Double-Bam!
 You’ve just inserted the gallery onto your page.
 You can see the gallery in action by clicking Preview under your page’s Publish settings.

-If you’re comfortable using shortcode, you can also insert a gallery by typing [vimeography id="#"], where # is replaced by the ID of your Vimeography gallery.
+If you’re comfortable using shortcode, you can also insert a gallery by typing Vimeography Error: a Vimeography gallery with an ID of "0" was not found., where # is replaced by the ID of your Vimeography gallery.

 Inserting in a theme/template